rathorei4u/apex-autonomous-retail/README.md

 The Apex platform is engineered on a rigid foundation of **Separation of Concerns**, dividing the architecture into five distinct, horizontally scalable planes.
 This topology ensures that cognitive reasoning is strictly decoupled from both the presentation layer and the underlying systems of record.

+### Architectural Building Blocks

+1. **The Edge Experience Plane:** A lightweight, client-side receiver devoid of hardcoded commerce logic.
+It ingests multi-modal intents (Voice/Text) and dynamically compiles its UI based exclusively on inbound JSON directives.
+2. **The Protocol Control Plane (AXP/UCP):** The API contract layer.
+It enforces schema validation on all payloads exiting the cognitive engine, ensuring that malformed LLM outputs never reach the client.
+3. **The Cognitive Orchestration Plane:** The hybrid intelligence core.
+It relies on a "Manager-Worker" paradigm, where the deterministic state machine controls the global conversational state, and dynamically instantiates specialized sub-agents to resolve isolated workflows.
+4. **The Integration & Security Plane:** A unified API gateway powered by the **Model Context Protocol (MCP)**.
+It acts as a firewall between the LLM and enterprise infrastructure, translating semantic agent requests into standardized, authenticated network requests.
+5. **The Enterprise Systems of Record:** The underlying master data systems (ERPs, OMS, Snowflake Customer 360) that act as the immutable source of truth for inventory, pricing, and historical transactions.

 ### Enterprise Architecture Diagram

 ```mermaid